ethduke/_telegram_easy_summary/README.md

 - Focus on messages from specific users while maintaining conversation context
 - Generate concise AI-powered summaries using Claude 3.5 Sonnet (default) or locally hosted Ollama models
 - Analyze messages by participant, providing quick individual summaries for each user
+- Fetch only unread messages from your channels with a single flag
 - Configurable through `config.yaml`

 ## Prerequisites